divergencymcr/divergencymcr.github.io/current/event/nov2018/index.md

 She regularly teaches at Queen Mary University London, Brunel University and Chichester.
 Recent international workshops include an Artsadmin Weekender; MIT; Harvard; UC Berkeley; The International Festival of the Black Sea, Turkey; Turku, Finland; Ljubljana Slovenia; Brut Festival Vienna, Austria and Thessaloniki, Greece.
 ​
 >*Stacy Makishi fed our souls with love and compassion and then she squeezed art out of us.
-It was the deepest and most heartfelt workshop I've ever attended* DIY 9 ‘Thou Shalt Not Bore God’ - Participant.
+It was the deepest and most heartfelt workshop I've ever attended*<br>DIY 9 ‘Thou Shalt Not Bore God’ participant.

-​​>*Stacy Makishi is a master of mischief.
+>*Stacy Makishi is a master of mischief.
 She can draw out the creative juice from any situation in the most inspiring ways.
 She rocks!* ​Shlomo.

 **About Stacy Makishi**
 Stacy Makishi is a transplant from Hawaii.
 Like a bonsai plant, Stacy is small but old.
 She has been making art for over 30 years.
 A cross-fertilization of theatre, comedy, film and visual art, her work is as complex as it is accessible; humorous as it is challenging; visual as it is literate.
 It ranges across solo performances for stage, large-scale outdoor participatory projects and intimate one-to-ones.
 Also a teacher, director and mentor in international demand, Makishi believes in art’s transformative power and strives to share her creative process with others in order to put more aloha into the world.